LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

-The ARKBBDPRE module also provides a reinitialization function to allow solving a sequence of problems of the same size, with the same linear solver choice, provided there is no change in *Nlocal*, *mukeep*, or *mlkeep*.
+The ARKBBDPRE module also provides a re-initialization function to allow solving a sequence of problems of the same size, with the same linear solver choice, provided there is no change in *Nlocal*, *mukeep*, or *mlkeep*.
 After solving one problem, and after